1jamescaldwell/LumbarSpineDataProcessing/README.md

 # MatlabDataProcessing
-A collection of scripts that import data and generate plots for the RCCADS Lumbar project.
+A collection of scripts that import data and generate plots for UVA's Center for Applied Biomechanics Lab RCCADS Lumbar project.
 Research Consortium for Crashworthiness in Automated Driving Systems (RCCADS) sponsored a project studying lower back (aka Lumbar Spine) injuries for reclined seating positions in a car crash.

 RCCADS_Lumbar_Data_Import - imports all test data from UVA's Center for Applied Biomechanics test series into a struct called RCCADS_Lumbar.
 RCCADS_Lumbar_Plotting - calls various plotting functions to generate translation, rotation, force, moment, pressure transducer, and other plots for each test run.